geovedi/book-notes/2012/letting-go.notes.md

 # Letting Go
-David R. Hawkins
+Author: David R. Hawkins

 ## Introduction
+- The human dilemma:
+  - Questions arise about the nature of happiness, problems, and solutions.
-- Human quest for happiness and answers to life's dilemmas.
+  - Continuous search for answers and solutions to life's challenges.
-- Humorous depiction of various methods to find solutions, but confusion persists.
+- Seeking solutions through various methods:
+  - Pursuit of experts, therapies, and practices.
+  - Exploration of spiritual, alternative, and mainstream approaches.
+  - Desperation and confusion in the search for answers.
+- The paradox of experts and belief systems:
+  - Experts and systems provide temporary relief but often lead back to the original state.
+  - Many belief systems and practices lead to limited understanding.
+- The changing landscape of institutions:
+  - Traditional institutions are no longer trusted; watchdogs are prevalent.
+  - Dehumanization of healthcare institutions, focusing on paperwork over patient care.
+- The quest for answers and truth:
+  - Pursuit of clarity, ultimate answers, and solutions to human woes.
+  - Intuition suggests the existence of an ultimate answer, but it remains elusive.
+- Challenges and barriers in finding answers:
+  - Blind spots and confusion hinder understanding.
+  - Excessive belief systems obscure simplicity.
+  - Few individuals in history reached clarity and ultimate truth.
+- The journey of confusion:
+  - Confusion is a defense against rigid answers and ideologies.
-- Simple surrender for clarity and transcending problems.
+  - Confusion allows for openness and exploration.
-- Emphasis on finding truth within, without reliance on external teachings.
+- A method for reaching clarity:
+  - A simple method to transcend problems by undoing their basis.
+  - Clarity and ultimate truth are within reach.
-- Accessible mechanism of surrender for all backgrounds and beliefs.
+- The mechanism of surrender:
+  - Surrender as a means to find truth.
+  - Works during daily life, free from dogma.
+- Universality of the approach:
+  - Applicable to different beliefs, backgrounds, and personalities.
+  - Personal verification prevents misleading.
+- Benefits and outcomes:
-- Surrender leading to improved health, success, happiness, and genuine love.
+  - Improved health, success, happiness, and love.
+  - Permanent changes, noticeable by others.
+- Discovering the inner Self:
+  - Automatic teacher within oneself.
+  - Discovery of inner Self, aligned with teachings of sages.
+- Transformation through reading:
+  - Book's effect on the reader: lightness, happiness, freedom.
+  - Experience of weight being lifted.
+- Skepticism and observation:
+  - Caution against blind enthusiasm.
+  - Quiet observation recommended over enthusiasm.
+- Rediscovery of inner freedom:
+  - The freedom is not acquired but reawakened.
+  - The process of surrender begins automatically.
+- Purpose of sharing approach:
-- Transformational experience understanding inner Self and discovering Truth.
+  - Facilitating connection with inner feelings and experiences.
-- Encouraging skepticism, focus on quiet observation and personal experience.
-- Ultimate goal: awaken and rediscover inner freedom for a fulfilling life.
+  - Providing helpful information to the mind.

 ## The Mechanism of Letting Go
-### What is it?
-- Letting go: Mind mechanism for relief, happiness, and freedom.
-- Technique: Release negative feelings, gain emotional control, avoid victimhood.
-- Human struggle: Escaping inner fears and negative feelings projected outward.
-- Fear of facing inner feelings leads to accumulation and escape attempts.
-- Surrendering painful feelings eliminates associated thoughts.
-- Surrendering feelings frees from conflicts, fosters creativity, spontaneity, and experiencing the universe's greatest good.

-### Feelings and Mental Mechanisms
-- Handling feelings: Suppression, expression, escape.
-- Suppression and repression: Negative consequences, denial, projection.
-- Expression: Propagates negative feelings, leads to suppression.
-- Escape: Diversion, addiction, hampers growth and creativity.
-- Letting go: Immediate relief, improved well-being.
-- Surrendering energy behind feelings: Positive changes in health and happiness.

-### Feelings and Stress
-- Stress misunderstood, internal cause.
-- External triggers release inner pressure.
-- Beliefs and emotions determine stress levels.
-- Accumulated pressure seeks relief.
-- Negative feelings lead to physiological changes.
-- Letting go reduces body's stress response.
-- Address underlying causes for effective stress reduction.

-### Life Events and Emotions
-- Rationalizing mind projects emotions, blames external events.
-- Suppressed feelings seek outlet, use triggers.
-- Social conditioning suppresses positive feelings, impacts health and relationships.
-- Mind creates events to displace emotions.
-- Emotions emit energy, impact body, seen and measured.
-- Mind's energy affects people and events.
-- Like attracts like in the psychic universe.
-- Emotional state perceived by all living things.
-- Consciousness influences circumstances and abundance.
-- Vibrational energy explains scriptural quotations and sayings.

-### Mechanism of Letting Go
-- Letting go: be aware, allow feeling, no resistance or judgment.
-- Resistance prolongs; surrender dissipates energy.
-- Focus on feeling, ignore thoughts.
-- Negative feelings tied to survival fear, letting go undoes programs.
-- Surrendered state: no strong emotion or attachment for happiness.
-- Continuous letting go brings freedom and happiness.
-- Realize witnessing consciousness, not feelings define you.
-- Subtle yet powerful effects noticed by others.
-- Progress chart helps overcome resistance, track consciousness gains.

-### Resistance to Letting Go
-- Let go of negative feelings, undo ego, resistance may arise.
-- Resistance forms: skepticism, forgetfulness, escapism, venting.
-- Allow resistance but don't resist it.
-- Letting go: natural ability for freedom and happiness.
-- Don't overthink, just do it and experience results.
-- Thoughts resist truth, keep us occupied endlessly.
-- Real Self: silent awareness between thoughts.
-- Momentum in letting go, easier when feeling good.
-- Surrender to feeling stuck if needed, release limiting beliefs.
-- Enjoy effortlessness and ease in letting go process.
+- Letting Go Technique:
+  - Letting go is the process of consciously releasing negative feelings.
+  - It's like the sudden cessation of inner pressure, accompanied by relief and lightness.
+  - It's an actual mechanism of the mind, experienced occasionally.
+  - Letting go leads to increased happiness, freedom, and relief from negativity.
+  - It's about being in control of feelings, no longer victimized by them.
+  - Based on Buddha's teaching to remove involuntary reactivity.
+- Handling Feelings:
+  - Suppression and Repression:
+    - Most common ways of pushing feelings aside.
+    - Leads to irritability, tension, health issues.
+    - Repressed feelings are thrust into the unconscious.
+  - Expression:
+    - Venting feelings doesn't free from them.
+    - Expression gives an illusion of relief, but suppressed feelings remain.
+  - Escape:
+    - Avoidance of feelings through distractions.
+    - Escapism leads to addictions and stress.
+- Effects of Letting Go:
+  - Energy behind the feeling is surrendered, resulting in decompression.
+  - Physiological changes observed: skin, breathing, pulse, tension, etc.
+  - Inner freedom leads to improved bodily functions, health, and happiness.
+  - Letting go leads to a surrendered state, enabling spontaneity and creativity.
+- Emotions and Stress:
+  - Stress is not caused by external events but by repressed emotions.
+  - Readiness to react depends on how much of a feeling is already present.
+  - Letting go reduces susceptibility to stress and its physical effects.
+- Effects on Life and Relationships:
+  - Emotions emit vibrational energy affecting surroundings.
+  - Like attracts like; emotions influence events and people.
+  - Letting go leads to positive changes in surroundings and relationships.
+- Resistance and Progress:
+  - Ego resists letting go as it threatens its control.
+  - Resistance is a sign of progress, ego losing ground.
+  - Ego uses tricks to maintain control, going unconscious about the technique.
+  - Keep letting go of resistance and underlying fears.
+- Natural Ability and Self-Identification:
+  - Letting go is a natural ability, utilizing inner nature for freedom.
+  - Not an esoteric teaching, belief system, or foreign concept.
+  - Identification with thoughts and ego obscures the real Self.
+  - Witnessing thoughts and emotions leads to detachment and freedom.
+- Persistence and Momentum:
+  - Persistently letting go leads to gradual progress.
+  - Don't stop when feeling better; there's usually more to let go.
+  - Letting go gains momentum and becomes easier over time.
+  - Even when feeling good, there are subtler emotions to release.
+- Overcoming Blocks:
+  - Surrender to feeling stuck, let it be without resistance.
+  - Let go of desires and psychological barriers hindering progress.

 ## The Anatomy of Emotions
-- Psychologies of emotions complex, involve myths, debated hypotheses.
-- Author offers simple, testable emotion map via subjective and objective verification.

-### Goal of Survival
-- Human goal: survival, personal & group.
-- Fear of losing capacity to experience, sense of lack, stress.
-- Mind as survival mechanism, emotions for goals.
-- Thoughts from emotions, emotions shorthand for thoughts.
-- Reason used unconsciously for emotional ends.
-- Uncovering emotional goals via "What for?" question.
-- All activities aim for specific feelings, overcoming fear, achieving happiness.
-- Emotions linked to survival beliefs, not always reality.
-- Emotions drive constant search for security.

-### Scale of Emotions
+- Scale of Emotions
   - Emotions linked to consciousness levels, positive/negative energy.
   - Includes Peace, Joy, Love, Reason, Courage, Fear, and more.
   - Scale of emotions: Shame (20) to Full Enlightenment (1000).
   - Peace (600): Perfection, bliss, effortlessness, oneness, non-duality, Illumination, Enlightenment.
   - Joy (540): Unconditional love, illuminated beauty, unity, compassion, self-completion, self-sufficiency.
   - Love (500): Forgiving, nurturing, supportive, emanates from the heart, sees intrinsic value in all.